SaumyaGurtu/language-translation/README.md

 6. Delete my own account under "Edit Profile".

 ## Using CanCan
-1. Articles posted by any user is approved by volunteers.
-If the volunteer doesn't approve of the article, he/she may delete it.
+1. Articles posted by any user is approved by volunteers/admin.
+If the volunteer/admin doesn't approve of the article, he/she may delete it.
 2. Any user can edit a posted article.
 3. Approve the signed up contributers to log into the application.
 4. All permissions to admin.